Brixton 1985 police gun victim Cherry Groce inquest begins

 The conclusion was from a 357-page report at the time by Assistant Chief Constable West Yorkshire police John Domaille.

-The jury heard there was a lack of information about the layout of the property and details about who was in there before the armed operation.'Not reasonable'
+The jury heard there was a lack of information about the layout of the property and details about who was in there before the armed operation.

 Dexter Dias QC, for the Groce family, noted from the report: "The decision made to continue the operation was not reasonable.